jdlpv/Theoretical-constraints-on-beyond-Standard-Model-extensions-of-the-Higgs-potential/READme.md

    pip install -r requirements.txt
    ```

+### Additional steps (when using MATLAB)

+6. In order to run [Figures.m](Figures.m), please ensure that MATLAB is properly installed on your system.
+Open and run the script.

-### Additional steps (when using Jupyter Notebook IDE)
+### Additional steps (if using Jupyter Notebook IDE)

-6. Add the virtual environment to Jupyter:
+7. Add the virtual environment to Jupyter:
    ```bash
    python -m ipykernel install --user --name=venv --display-name "Jupyter (venv)"
    ```

-7. Launch Jupyter Notebook:
+8. Launch Jupyter Notebook:
    ```bash
    jupyter notebook
    ```